How to Be a Responsible Tourist: 30 Ethical Travel Tips

 While fewer flights mean less carbon emissions, is eliminating flying altogether the answer?

-When people who rely on tourism for survival don’t have incomes to put food on the table and educate their children, they may be forced to turn to poaching, hunting, logging and theft.
+And just think.
+If everybody stopped flying, this could be catastrophic for places that rely on tourism for income.
+When people don’t have jobs to put food on the table, they may be forced to turn to poaching, hunting, logging and theft.

 Flying is often the only practical way to access some tourist-dependent destinations.